IBM-Cloud/docs/services/ContinuousDelivery/index.md

 # Getting started with {{site.data.keyword.contdelivery_short}}
 {: #cd_getting_started}

-Adopt a DevOps approach by using {{site.data.keyword.contdelivery_full}}, which includes toolchains that automate the building and deployment of applications.
+Adopt a DevOps approach by using {{site.data.keyword.contdelivery_full}}, which includes open toolchains that automate the building and deployment of applications.
 You can get started by creating a simple deployment toolchain that supports development, deployment, and operations tasks.
 {: shortdesc}

 After you create an instance of {{site.data.keyword.contdelivery_short}} by selecting it from the {{site.data.keyword.Bluemix_notm}} catalog, you can choose how you want to get started with the service.